wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - `flag_radius`
 - `flag_coalescence`

-Here `sd_r` preserves the physical droplet radius at the earliest discovery time, while `flag_radius` records whether the radius criterion was one of the reasons that this pair entered the TPHT interest set.
+FW interest-ID output is evaluated every microphysics step so that transient coalescence events between regular SD dump times are also captured.
+Here `sd_r` preserves the physical droplet radius at the recorded discovery time, while `flag_radius` records whether the radius criterion was one of the reasons that this pair entered the TPHT interest set.
+Multiple records for the same pair can appear across output times; the later merge step removes duplicates, keeps the earliest `first_time`, and merges the reason flags.
 The NetCDF file is therefore a diagnostic record; the `.ids` companion file is the minimal BW handoff artifact.

 #### Step 6.
 Merge the FW rank-local ID files into one global handoff file
 Run the dedicated post-processing utility after FW finishes: